Crypto pump and dump - how does it work

-What is a pump and dump?
+What is pump and dump

-A pump and dump is when a group of investors colludes to run up the price of an asset.
+Pump and dump is when a group of investors colludes to run up the price of an asset.
 In most cases, they will actually dupe inexperienced traders into going along with their scam with the promise of huge returns.
 Unfortunately, these naive people often find out too late that this is a good way to walk away with huge losses.

-Cryptocurrency is largely unregulated still, and this means that these “investor groups” can often get away with this activity much easier than they would in traditional financial markets.
+Cryptocurrency is largely unregulated still, and this means that these “investor groups” can often get away with this activity much easier than they would on traditional financial markets.
 The crypto niche is filled with small market cap coins and projects, which can be easily manipulated by these groups.

-How does a cryptocurrency pump and dump work?
+How does cryptocurrency pump and dump work

-The “investor group” or whales will convince these traders who they have just let in on their “secret” to purchase and drive up the price of a certain cryptocurrency asset.
+The “investor group” or whales will convince these traders whom they have just let in on their “secret” to purchase and drive up the price of a certain cryptocurrency asset.
 This is usually an asset with an extremely small market cap because that makes it easier to control the price and manipulate.
 When trading volume is low, it takes only a small amount of buying power to inflate the price beyond reasonable levels.

 Unfortunately, unbeknownst to these victims, the investor group has already been slowly acquiring these coins, potentially even over the course of several weeks while the prices were very low.

-What’s an example of a pump and dump?
+What’s an example of pump and dump

 Other investors have already been doing the same, and now the orchestrators of the scam know it’s time to dump their bags.
-They all exit their positions, crashing the market once they are in the clear.
+They all exit their positions, crashing the market once they are clear.
 The value of the assets dumps and Jimmy is left with significant losses he can never recoup.
 The crypto pump and dump group takes its profit and moves on to the next coin.

-Why are pump and dump schemes illegal?
+Why are pump and dump schemes illegal

 In the United States trading activity such as this can carry hefty prison sentences and fines if these people are caught.
-These regulations were put in place to protect casual investors who are often the ones that are hurt by these scams.
+These regulations were put in place to protect casual investors who are often the ones that are affected by these scams.